-Where a difference arising between the parties relating to the interpretation, application or administration of this agreement, including any questions as to whether a matter is arbitrable or where an allegation is made that a term or condition of this agreement has been violated, either of the parties may, after exhausting the grievance procedure in Article 10, notify the other party within 30 days of the receipt of the reply at the third step, of its desire to submit the difference or allegations to arbitration.
+Where a difference arising between the parties relating to the interpretation, application or administration of this agreement, including any questions as to whether a matter is arbitrable or where an allegation is made that a term or condition of this agreement has been violated, either of the parties may, after exhausting the grievance procedure in Article 10 (Grievances), notify the other party within 30 days of the receipt of the reply at the third step, of its desire to submit the difference or allegations to arbitration.

-11.2 Appointment of the Arbitrator/Board of Arbitration
+11.2 Appointment of the Arbitrator

-When a party has requested that a grievance be submitted to arbitration, it shall indicate to the other party of the agreement within seven days:
+When a party has requested that a grievance be submitted to arbitration, it shall indicate to the other party of the agreement within seven days its intention to submit the matter in dispute to a single arbitrator to be agreed upon by both parties.